 This results in unnecessary file size that slows your page download time.

 Small file size = Reduced download time = Fast page load

 This is an easy mistake to make, but luckily it is fairly easy to fix.

-If you want to get stuck in and sort your images out then GTmetrix have a good guide on how to optimise your images.
+If you want to get stuck in and sort your images out then GTmetrix has a good guide on how to optimize your images.